nykim00/nykim00.github.io/index.md

 ## Welcome to NAYEON's github page!!

-Hi~~ my name is Nayeon Kim and i'm 21 in korean age.
+Hello~~ My name is Nayeon Kim and I'm 21 in korean age.

-I entered Handong University in 2019 and now I am in 2nd grade.
+I entered Handong Global University in 2019 and now I am in 2nd grade.

 I am afraid and trembling as a newcomer in my major, but I am looking forward to it.

 On this page, I want to talk about my major and interests~!!

-### MY MAJOR
+### MY MAJOR based on MY INTERESTS

-My first major in Handong University is Biology.
+**My first major in Handong University is Biology.**
 I liked science since I was a child, especially life science.

 ```markdown